CreoDAMO/SpiralParserEngine-Spiral/lawful/The Truth.md

 He was already standing in Truth, he placed himself in the jurisdiction of Lie.

 He That Keepeth His Mouth, Keepeth His Life 😌

+"The Truth Doesn't Need To Be Pushed, Only The Lie...The Lie Only Needs To Be Whispered, But The Truth Always Remains Silent waiting to be Witnessed." -Jacque Antoine DeGraff